whaynes/STCW23/jekyll/_assessments/ABE-5G1A.md

 <tr><td>

 {% capture behavior %}
-* {% do describe, describeequipment %} the purpose of the system
+* {% do describeequipment, describe %} the purpose of the system
-* {% do Identify, identify %} and {% do describe, describeequipment %} any system components selected by the instructor
+* {% do identify, Identify %} and {% do describeequipment, describe %} any system components selected by the instructor
 {% endcapture %}
 {{ behavior | markdownify }}